zoharfuchs/redislabs-docs/content/rs/administering/security/ldap-integration.md

 - db_member
 - cluster_viewer

-Note: At this time, there is no way to convert an existing account to use LDAP.
-You must delete the existing and create a new account to use.
+{{% note %}}At this time, there is no way to convert an existing account to use LDAP.
+You must delete the existing and create a new account to use.{{% /note %}}

 At this point, you should be able to log into the Redis Enterprise Software web UI with the user you just created.